 Dr. Lorenzo Leggio, a National Institutes of Health (NIH) researcher, said in a news release, “People shouldn’t wait for a physical problem like liver disease [to get help]… The sooner you act can help prevent medical consequences.”

-What are the Risks Involved in the Alcoholism Epidemic?
+What are the Risks Involved in the Epidemic?

 There are many health risks that come with drinking alcohol regularly.
 However, there are also social and psychological side effects that occur from substance abuse.
 Whether a person is addicted to the substance or not, he/she can still suffer from these effects, which are all becoming more common in the midst of the alcoholism epidemic.
 In the article, eleven health risks are discussed: high blood pressure, liver disease, poor educational or work performance, stroke, digestive issues, cancer, heart disease, mental health disorders, social problems, learning and memory problems, and alcoholism.
 To read more about these health risks in detail, visit the source article at Dr. Mercola’s website.

-Alcohol may not seem like it is damaging to a person’s life, but it could be without he/she even noticing.
+Alcohol can be damaging to a person’s life without them even noticing, so it is important to check in with your friends and family often if you have reason to be concerned about their habits. .
 If you think alcohol and/or alcoholism is affecting your life or someone you know, please act before it gets worse.
-Hayver can help with long term monitoring so the addiction can be overcame.
+Hayver can help with long term monitoring so the addiction can be overcome.
 Contact us today at info(at)hayver.com.